Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Results

-The dust-dust clumping factors, $\rm C_{dd}$, show a constant rise as a function of height to reach maximal values at the top of the box, and the slope of the profile weakly increases with grain-size and weakly decreases with density.
-If we assume that $\rm C_{dd}$ is purely driven by the saturation of the of the RDIs, we expect clumping at some height $z$ to be stronger where the RDI growth-time at a given wavelength is shorter.
+In the general case, if we assume that $\rm C_{dd}$ is purely driven by the saturation of the RDIs, we expect clumping at some height $z$ to be stronger where the RDI growth time at a given wavelength is shorter.
 Plugging in equilibrium values of $\driftvel$ and $t_s$ in the super-sonic limit into Equation \ref{growthrate}, we obtain

-As all the parameters in the expression above with the exception of the stratified density term are roughly independent of height, we expect the RDI growth-timescale to get shorter as a function of height.
+As all the parameters in the expression above except for the stratified density term are roughly independent of height, we expect the RDI growth timescale to get shorter as a function of height.
 In turn, the degree of dust clumping would increase as a function of height (clumping is $\sim 5$ times stronger for a factor $\sim 10$ increase in height) as shown in our plots.
 We note that this effect is suppressed for some of our simulations which could arise due to the non-linear evolution of the RDI's and/or competing processes such as turbulence.

-In Figure \ref{fig:zoombox_gas_g} we plot the zoomed-in column density profiles of the gas (left) and dust (right) in several RDMHD simulations.
-From top to bottom, the maximum grain-size $\grainsizemax$ corresponds to $0.01 \micron$, $0.1 \micron$, and $1 \micron$ respectively, for an average column density of $10^{22}\text{cm}^{-2}$ within the simulation box.
-The structures formed appear more diffuse for smaller grain-sizes.
+In Figure \ref{fig:zoombox_gas_g} we plot the zoomed-in column density profiles of the gas (top) and dust (bottom) in several RDMHD simulations.
+From left to right, the maximum grain size $\grainsizemax$ corresponds to $0.01 \micron$, $0.1 \micron$, and $1 \micron$ respectively, for an average column density of $10^{22}\text{cm}^{-2}$ within the simulation box.
+The structures formed appear more diffuse for smaller grain sizes.
 Usually, we see sharper structures for lower $\tau_{\rm geo}$, which could be shown by considering how $\rm t_{grow}$ depends on $\rm \tau_{geo}$.
 In Equation \ref{eq:time}, we showed that $\rm t_{acc}/t_{grow} \propto \tau_{geo}^{-1/6}$, therefore environments with lower $\rm \tau_{geo}$ would result in sharper structure.

-As the micro-scale structure of the dust within the torus is not spatially-resolved observationally, we cannot directly compare the structures formed within our simulations to observations.
+As the micro-scale structure of the dust within the torus is not spatially resolved observationally, we cannot directly compare the structures formed within our simulations to observations.
 Nonetheless, the physical variation in column densities could be inferred from the time variability for AGN sources.
 We discuss this in further detail in Subsection \ref{subsec:var}.